Nedinator/merng-social-app/README.md

 > These are like notes for me pretty much -

 - [ ] User Page
-  - [ ] Add mutations for GraphQL - getUsers; getUser
+  - [x] Add mutations for GraphQL - getUsers; getUser
+    - [x] Tested on GraphQL Playground
-  - [ ] Create routes/pages on React frontend - '/users'
+  - [x] Create routes/pages on React frontend - '/user(s)'
-  - [ ] Map each user to a Card with Semantic
+  - [ ] Map user/users with Semantic UI Cards
+    - [x] UsersPage
+    - [x] UserProfile
+      - [ ] I'll obviously have to update the mongodb schema and include a bio as well as some other dev based things too. ima put ideas for that down below.
+      - [x] Update MenuBar to show Home always and if logged in put username on the far right side of MenuBar.
 - [ ] DARK MODE!!!!!!!!!!!!!!!!!!!!!!!!!!!!
   - [ ] Needs done asap as I hate working on this at night atm
     - [ ] May add this to mongo schema even to save preferences over devices, for now local storage lol